planety/prologue/docs/deployment.md

 There are many great resources on how you can get free SSL certificates for use with your web-application.
 We recommend using [certbot](https://certbot.eff.org/instructions) for this purpose.
 Follow the instructions on their website to set yourself up.

+As a sidenote though, make sure you set up a mechanism to renew your certificates regularly, to make sure they do not expire.
 ### Configuring nginx
-Nginx requires a config file, `nginx.conf` to work as we want it to.
+Nginx requires a config file, `nginx.conf` to serve any media files and forward requests to our prologue backend.

 Here we'll set nginx up to use SSL with the SSL certificates received from the previous step.
 Further, for nginx to forward requests to a prologue backend, we can make use of its "proxy_pass" directive.

 Keep in mind that all of these directories will be filepaths within the *docker* container, not your actual server.

+See below an example of a small nginx.conf file:
 ```txt
 #user http;
 worker_processes  1;